What’s Causing Your Poor Balance?

 Or maybe you’re worried about an elderly parent with Parkinson’s disease or multiple sclerosis and are looking to find ways to help them manage their symptoms or prevent falls?

-Serving Washington DC and the surrounding area, we offer physical therapy to help with fall prevention, gait training, vestibular issues, and other conditions which can affect balance.
+We provide physical therapy in Washington DC and the surrounding area, we can help with fall prevention, gait training, vestibular issues, and other conditions which can affect balance.

 Contact us today for more information or to set up a consultation.